AgeingHippy/guthealth/README.md

 - Integration tests of REST controllers
 - Unit test coverage of View Controllers (Not exhaustive)
 - Default new user as GUEST and require proactive user registration for USER role
+- Implementation of GUEST role and allow GUEST to view SYSTEM data (FoodCategory & FoodType)
+- Allow USER role to import SYSTEM FoodCategory and FoodType data into the USER personal data
+-
 # Currently phase:
+- Make PreparationTechnique a USER related data item

-- Implementation of GUEST role and allow GUEST to view SYSTEM data (FoodCategory & FoodType)
+- Allow USER role to import SYSTEM PreparationTechnique data into the USER personal data

 # Future Phases showcasing (In no particular order)
 - Add logging using AOP
 - Programmatically refresh security context when new role assigned to user
 - Search for particular FoodType
--
-- Allow USER role to import SYSTEM data into the USER personal data
 - Allow USER to register for new SYSTEM data setup, and notification of USER of such
 - Allow ADMIN user to reset user passwords
 - On Insert trigger to enforce uniqueness of FoodType name per Principle User